 Kaduna Refinery

-The Kaduna refinery was launched in 1983, with an installed capacity of close to 130,000 BPD.
+The Kaduna refinery was launched in 1983, with an installed capacity of nearly 130,000 BPD.
 The refinery plant is managed by Kaduna Refining and Petrochemicals (KRPC) Limited.

 According to NNPC, the production rate of the Kaduna refinery.